María Onetto

 María Onetto (18 August 1966 – 2 March 2023) was an Argentine theatre, film, and television actress.
-She received the a 2011 Konex Award in entertainment for her theatrical work, and is also well known for her role in the 2006 Argentine TV series Montecristo, for which she won the Clarín and Martín Fierro Awards as best actress in drama and rising star.
+She received the 2011 Konex Award in entertainment for her theatrical work, and is also well known for her role in the 2006 Argentine TV series Montecristo, for which she won the Clarín and Martín Fierro Awards as best actress in drama and rising star.
 She also directed a localized production of rock musical Passing Strange in 2011.